-Safeguarding The school has a safeguarding duty in respect of its pupils, and as part of this will investigate any unexplained, persistent or prolonged absences.
-Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation.

-It is important that the school's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
-This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community

-- Where there are safeguarding concerns about any child's absence; persistent absence; prolonged absence; or unexplained absence, the school will always talk to the child and parents about their concerns.
-They will also follow its Safeguarding and Child Protection Policy, which includes notifying the local authority attendance services, and also referring to social care as appropriate. - If there is reason to suspect a crime has been committed, the school will inform the Police. - Where there is a concern that a child's safety or well-being is at risk, the school will take action without delay.
+o 4.
+Safeguarding

+- The school has a safeguarding duty in respect of its pupils, and as part of this will investigate any unexplained, persistent, and/or prolonged absences.
+Children being absent from education for prolonged periods and/or on repeat occasions (including truanting) can act as a vital warning sign to a range of safeguarding issues including neglect, and/or child sexual and/or child criminal exploitation. - It is important that the school's response to persistently absent pupils and children missing education supports identifying such abuse, neglect and/or exploitation and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
+This includes when problems are first emerging, but also where children are already known to local authority children's social care and have an allocated Social Worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community. - Where there are safeguarding concerns about any child's absence, whether this be persistent, prolonged or unexplained, absence;, the school will always talk to the child and parents/carers about their concerns, in order to understand the barriers to attendance.
+They will also follow its Safeguarding and Child Protection Policy, which includes notifying the local authority attendance services, and also referring to Social Care as appropriate. - Where children are absent for a period of time and there are safeguarding concerns, the school will arrange to have twice weekly check-ins with the child via online methods e.g. MS Teams.
+The school has a duty to know where children are and have visibility of them.
+If the parent/s carers of the child do not agree to this request, or do not respond to any such request, consideration will be given to seeking advice from/making a referral to local authority Social Care. - Where there are existing/potential safeguarding concerns around a child, and the parent/carer unexpectedly removes their child to home educate them, a referral to children's social care must, and will be made (see above) - If there is reason to suspect a crime has been committed whether this relates to a child's absence or not, the school will inform the Police. - Where there is a concern that an absent child's safety or well-being is at imminent risk, the school will take action without delay by calling the Police and/or Social Care. - For children on sponsored visas, please see the Safeguarding Policy and Appendix 1. - The school will work in collaboration with external organisations and local authorities when school absence is a significant concern.
+All local authorities are expected to have a School Attendance Support Team that works with all schools in its area (regardless of type) and take forward any legal interventions, such as issuing notices/penalties, and in rare cases attendance prosecutions.
+This includes Independent schools.
+Severely absent pupils may find it more difficult to be in school or face bigger barriers to their regular attendance and as such are likely to need more intensive support across a range of partners.
+If all avenues of support have been facilitated by schools, local authorities, and other partners, but severe absence for unauthorised reasons continues, it is likely to constitute neglect.
+In these situations, Social Care will be involved and make decisions around the child/family.

-5 Appendix 1 - Attendance of Sponsored International students (Child Student and Student visas)
+Appendix 1 - Attendance of Sponsored International students (Child Student and Student visas)